cornelGrg/CatDispenser/README.md

 7. **Run the Project**:
    - The ESP32 will start the cat food dispenser program.
-   - Access the web interface in [webServer.html](webServer.html) to configure settings.
+   - Access the web interface to configure settings.

 ## User Guide